Comptoirs Océaniques

 Summary

-This profile encompasses over 95% of our 2023 supply of fresh, canned, and Ultra Low Temperature (ULT) tuna and our fresh and super frozen salmon.
+This profile encompasses over 95% of our 2024 supply of fresh, canned, and superfrozen tuna.
 Tuna procurement, the cornerstone of our operations, faces specific challenges, particularly illegal fishing.
 Ensuring the integrity of our supply chains, which primarily consist of two tiers—fleet and processing plant—is vital for maintaining transparency that our customers demand.
-We are dedicated to tracking the supply of our fresh, ULT, and canned tuna from the vessel onward, ensuring complete transparency and accessibility of information regarding the origin of our tuna.
-We are encouraging fleets specializing in ULT to register all their boats with the PVR by 2025.
+We are dedicated to tracking the supply of our fresh, superfrozen, and canned tuna from the vessel onward, ensuring complete transparency and accessibility of information regarding the origin of our tuna.
+All our superfrozen -specialized partner fleets have registered all their vessels on the PVR.

-Since 2020, Comptoirs Oceaniques has been a partner of the Sustainable Fisheries Partnership (SFP) and a member of the Global Tuna Alliance (GTA).
+Since 2020, Comptoirs Océaniques has been a partner of the Sustainable Fisheries Partnership (SFP) and a member of the Global Tuna Alliance (GTA).
 Those collaborations grant us access to valuable insights into best practices, enhancing our operational efficiency and supporting the long-term sustainability of fish stocks and marine ecosystems, in line with global standards for responsible fishing.
-We have more than doubled our volumes of Marine Stewardship Council (MSC) certified tuna since 2020, with nearly 30% of our total tuna volume now certified.
+We have more than doubled our volumes of Marine Stewardship Council (MSC) certified tuna since 2020.

-Our commitment to Corporate Social Responsibility (CSR) is articulated through our Tuna Purchase Policy, the Naturatuna Charter, our Code of Business Ethics, and they are available at fishislife.com.
+Our commitment to Corporate Social Responsibility (CSR) is reflected through our Tuna Procurement Policy, the Naturatuna Charter, our Code of Business Ethics, and our policy against illegal fishing, all available on fishislife.com.

-Notre engagement en matière de responsabilité sociale d'entreprise (RSE) est exprimé à travers notre Politique d'Achat de Thon, la Charte Naturatuna, notre Code d'Éthique des Affaires, qui sont disponibles sur fishislife.com.
+Notre engagement en matière de responsabilité sociale d'entreprise (RSE) est exprimé à travers notre Politique d'Achat de Thon, la Charte Naturatuna, notre Code d'Éthique des Affaires et notre Politique en matière de pêche illégale, disponibles sur fishislife.com.

 Associated Fisheries